 Assimilation was a term first conceptualized by Robert Park as a linear process, whereby immigrants slowly adopt an American way of life [32].
-In the midto-late 19th century, assimilation theories focused on Anglo-conformity, and gradually, by the early 20th century, the focus moved to the idea of a "melting pot" [444].
-"Melting pot" is a term frequently heard, and it is often equated with assimilation.
+"Melting pot" is another term frequently heard, and it is often equated with assimilation.
+The term surfaced in the early 1900s.
 The melting pot concept was an idealistic goal whereby people of all races would peacefully unite, ultimately integrating, intermarrying, and blending-yielding a new people called "Americans" [94].
 The traditional model of assimilation assumed that immigrants would discard their cultural values for the traditions of the host country, the ultimate goal being complete incorporation into the host culture [32].
 The traditional hypothesis was based on the belief that as immigrants become more educated and more economically mobile, they would eventually assimilate.
 However, over time, scholars realized that assimilation was not unilinear.
 Immigrants can retain their ethnic identity and cultural traditions and still adjust to the norms of the host country [56].
 Other scholars noted that some immigrant groups achieved upward mobility without completely assimilating to the dominant culture [142].
 Consequently, there is no one simple assimilation trajectory; each ethnic immigrant group is very diverse.

 In addition, the segmented assimilation theory has been used to describe immigrants who do not easily adapt to their new country [198].
 According to this theory, immigrants do not follow a linear path to assimilation.
 There are a host of factors that contribute to different rates of assimilation, including age, gender, and socioeconomic status [198].
 For example, poorer immigrants experience more obstacles to social mobility.
 They may only be able to obtain low-wage employment with no benefits, which could then have a series of ripple effects such as poor health and lack of access to transportation [198; 199].

-Specifically, the segmented labor market theory explained the often unequal access to the labor market in the new host country, which is the main mechanism to incorporation into mainstream society.
-Immigrants are typically represented in the informal labor market, in which there is less opportunity for economic stability and advancement.
-However, some argue that the segmented labor market is a transition that serves as a social support network as immigrants adjust to their new homeland [444].
-In a study using segmented assimilation theory and using an archival dataset, researchers found that migrant children from rural areas who moved to an urban area in China performed better in terms of adjustment and academic outcomes when they entered formal urban schools compared to children who were segregated into informal migrant schools [250].
+In another study using segmented assimilation theory and using an archival dataset, researchers found that migrant children from rural areas who moved to an urban area in China performed better in terms of adjustment and academic outcomes when they entered formal urban schools compared to children who were segregated into informal migrant schools [250].
 The latter group had more challenges in adjusting to the urban area and experienced more prejudice and discrimination.